Chapter II – Liability of providers of intermediary services (Art. 4-10)

 - information identifying the issuing authority;

-- clear information enabling the provider of intermediary services to identify the specific recipient or recipients on whom information is sought, such as one or more account names or unique identifiers;
+- clear information enabling the provider of intermediary services to identify and locate the illegal content concerned, such as one or more exact URL and, where necessary, additional information;

-- information about redress mechanisms available to the provider and to the recipients of the service concerned;
+- information about redress mechanisms available to the provider of intermediary services and to the recipient of the service who provided the content;

 - where applicable, information about which authority is to receive the information about the effect given to the orders;